Spagettileg/virtual-cookboox/README.md

 2. Click on the navbar brand logo 'Virtual Cookbook' to return to home page
 3. Leave the application by using normal browser control

-•	User will have access to both [Edit](#edit-recipes) and [Delete](#delete-recipes) recipe material
+•	Only logged in users will have access to both [Edit](#edit-recipes) and [Delete](#delete-recipes) recipe material

 ### Feature 10 - Edit recipe

-•	User can click on 'Edit Recipe' button located at the bottom of the recipe detail page
+•	Logged in users can click on 'Edit Recipe' button located at the bottom of the recipe detail page

 •	Once button has been clicked, the User is presented with all the recipe information in a series of dropdown and input boxes

-•	Information to be updated by the User includes food genre dropdown box, recipe complexity dropdown box, recipe name, author name, recipe preparation time, recipe cooking time, calories per serving, brief description of the recipe, full list of ingredients, detailed instructions on how to cook, url web address for a recipe image & a tickbox for favourite recipes
+•	Information to be updated by the User includes food genre, recipe complexity, recipe name, author name, recipe preparation time, recipe cooking time, calories per serving, brief description of the recipe, full list of ingredients, detailed instructions on how to cook, url web address for a recipe image & a tickbox for favourite recipes

-•	Once all updated recipe information added, the User should click 'Confirm' button.
+•	Once all updated recipe information added, the User should click 'Submit' button.
 User is then routed back to the recipe detail page showing an updated view of the recipe

 ### Feature 11 - Delete recipe

-•	For unwanted recipes, the User can click on 'Delete Recipe' button located at the bottom of the recipe detail page
+•	For unwanted recipes, the logged in user can click on 'Delete Recipe' button located at the bottom of the recipe detail page

 •	Once button has been clicked, the User has committed to complete removal of the recipe record, with no reversal.
 Thereafter, the User is routed to the homepage

 ### Feature 12 - Favourite recipe tickbox

-•	User to navigate to either 'Edit Recipe' or 'Add Recipe' page to mark their given recipe as a favourite.
+•	Logged in user to navigate to either 'Edit Recipe' or 'Add Recipe' page to mark their given recipe as a favourite.
 A simple tickbox has been created to record the User actions in both the application and cloud database too.
 Tick for favourite and untick for non-favourite

-•	Summary favourite count statistics can be viewed in the navbar.
+•	Summary favourite count statistics can be viewed in the navbar by both logged in and non-logged in users.
 The cursor has been set to none as the data is only intended for read only purposes

 ### Feature 13 - Footer